Fasti Ecclesiae Scoticanae

 Fasti Ecclesiae Scoticanae, The Succession of Ministers in the Church of Scotland from the Reformation is a title given to books containing lists of ministers from the Church of Scotland.

+The first volume was published in 1866 by Rev Hew Scott.

 The original volumes covered all ministers of the Established Church of Scotland (before the union of the Church of Scotland and the United Free Church of Scotland in 1929).
 Volumes I-VII were published on a regional basis (by Synod), later volumes cover the whole of the Church of Scotland: